onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Signal from noise

-There isnt a single problem that wouldnt benefit from better aggregation  & integration & better incentives
+There isnt a single problem on any scale that wouldnt benefit from better aggregation  & integration & better incentives

 I wanted to solve the single biggest problem for humanity - the kind of system it runs Oh u want to go to mars?
 Thats cute.
 You know what would help immensely?
 The Great Enabler!
 A better F System!